biern-j/login-page-task/README.md

 # login-page-task

-This is Login page form: [https://login-page-task.netlify.app](https://login-page-task.netlify.app/)
+This is Login page form: [login-page-task](https://login-page-task.netlify.app/)

 You can access page in desktops, tablets (iPad vertical) and phones (>375px).

 You can login via email and password.

-The validated password contain 8+ chars, 1 number, one upper letter.
+The validated password contains 8+ chars, 1 number, one upper letter.

 ## Testing cases